 Safety Trial of Schwann Cell Transplantation in Subacute Spinal Cord Injury Completed Successfully

-We are happy to announce that we have recently published the results of our FDA-approved Phase I clinical trial involving Schwann cell transplantation after a sub-acute spinal cord injury (SCI).
+We announced in March 2017 published results of our FDA-approved Phase I clinical trial involving Schwann cell transplantation after a sub-acute spinal cord injury (SCI).
 The trial, performed at University of Miami Miller School of Medicine in Miami, is the first in a series designed to evaluate the safety and feasibility of transplanting autologous human Schwann cells to treat individuals with spinal cord injuries.

 The results, recently published in the peer-reviewed Journal of Neurotrauma, provide preliminary evidence of safety in the six subjects followed out to one year post-transplanted.